pcwii/mesh-skill/README.md

 - ~~Redirect remote responses to the commanding mycroft unit (20200102)~~
 - Autodiscovery???(20191231)
 - ~~Add Authentication (20200109)~~
-- Remove Location ID websetting and retrieve from device configuraiton web page (20200113)
+- ~~Remove Location ID websetting and retrieve from device configuration web page (20200113)~~
+- Add ability to speak location in the initial request